sirrobot01/decypharr/docs/docs/usage.md

 - Click on **Qbittorrent** in the tab
 - Set the **Download Folder** to where you want Decypharr to save downloaded files.
 These files will be symlinked to the mount folder you configured earlier.
+- Set **Always Remove Tracker URLs**  if you want to always remove the tracker URLs torrents and magnet links.
+This is useful if you want to [download private tracker torrents](features/private-tracker-downloads.md) without breaking the rules, but will make uncached torrents always stall.
 You can leave the remaining settings as default for now.

 ### Arrs Configuration